Raizagomes/mediawiki-extension-BlockAI/README.md

 At the moment, all the default evaluation rules have a weight of 1, thus you can either disable the blocks completely by setting the threshold to `0` or enable the blocks by setting it to `1`.
-Any other values would take no effect until custom evaluation rules are added with wights < `1.0`
+Any other values would take no effect until custom evaluation rules are added with weight < `1.0`

 During request evaluation, every evaluation rule